-The government regulates who qualifies for dependent day care reimbursement, what dependents qualify for reimbursable care and the dependent day care providers that are eligible for this type of account.
+The government regulates who qualifies for dependent day care reimbursement, what dependents qualify for reimbursable care and the dependent day care providers who are eligible to submit for reimbursement from this type of account.
 These are described in IRS Publication 503.
-You may obtain a copy online at www.irs.gov or by calling 1 (800) 829-3676 or 1 (800) 829-1040.
-This information is also available on Navia's website
+You may obtain a copy at IRS Publication 503 or by calling 1 (800) 829-3676 or 1 (800) 829-1040.
+This information is also available on Navia's website.